eventEmitter/ee-soa-transport-rewrite/Readme.md

   - **override** overrides the header `field` with `value`.
   - **method** overrides the method of the request if the `field` value matches the incoming request method (rewrites all if `field` is not set) with its `value`
   - **path** modifies the requested pathname `path` to `value` (use to map to api endpoints).
-  - **template** sets a template object on the request and binds the template to a key, namely the `field` value (if no `field` is set, it is bound to 'default').
-This is useful to map templates to response codes.
+  - **template** sets a template object on the request and binds the template to a key representing the status code of the response (saved in the `field` property.
+If no status is set, the template it is bound to a default key).
   - **parameter** allows setting arbitrary values to an parameters hashtable called `rewriteParameters` ( `request.rewriteParameters[field] = value`)

 Further planned but not implemented or tested yet are: